Joseloll/JNuker/README.md

 - This Is A Discord Server Nuker With A Fake Help Menu So It Looks Like You Are Getting A Legit Bot

 # Features For The Nuker
-- Delete Channels
+- Deletes Channels
-- Spam  Text Channels
+- Spams Text Channels
-- Spam VC Channels
+- Spams VC Channels
 - Spams Create Roles

 # Feature For The Fake Menu